Technology can seem daunting but there are lots of resources available to help get you started.

 BBC My Web My Way - BBC My Web My Way has a great set of how-to guides on making computers more accessible.

-Learn My Way is the best resource for people starting out on their digital journey.
+Learn My Way is a fantastic free resource for people starting out on their digital journey.
 Covering basic online skills, the website has interactive resources to help you gain confidence online.